Talking Points: Making friends online

 3. Have you ever had a row with someone online?

-4. Do you know anyone who has met someone face-to-face that they first met online?
+4. Do you know anyone who has met up with someone they met online?

 5. Have you listened to any good music lately?